fabriceyhc/academic-fyhc/content/project/code2func/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Code2Func: Function Name Generation from Source Code"
-summary: "An neural approach to automate naming functions so you don't have to."
+summary: "An neural approach to automate naming functions so you that don't have to."
 authors: [
 	"Fabrice Harel-Canada",
   "Vikranth Jeyakumar",